Martinpanzy/FYP-Yumi/README.md

 ### YuMi setup
 To launch this project, YuMi needs to be set up firstly.
 To do this, please follow these steps:

-1.Turn on YuMi through the power switch.
+1. Turn on YuMi through the power switch.

-2.Connect the Ethernet cable on XP23 port to your machine.
+2. Connect the Ethernet cable on XP23 port to your machine.

-3.Turn on motors on controller interface (toggle physical button with 3 horizontal lines on the FlexPendant).
+3. Turn on motors on controller interface (toggle physical button with 3 horizontal lines on the FlexPendant).

-4.Switch to auto mode (toggle physical button with 2 horizontal lines on the FlexPendant).
+4. Switch to auto mode (toggle physical button with 2 horizontal lines on the FlexPendant).

-5.Point to main programs (toggle physical button with 1 horizontal line on the FlexPendant).
+5. Point to main programs (toggle physical button with 1 horizontal line on the FlexPendant).

-6.Press the play button, both YuMi's grippers should then calibrate.
+6. Press the play button, both YuMi's grippers should then calibrate.

 ### Quick start: shoe and shoelace manipulation
 Once YuMi has been set up, the shoe can be placed on the workbench.
 When using ZED Mini camera, following command should be run from a terminal after ```roscore```: